View Current

 Section 9 - Meetings

-(17) Meetings of the Committee will be held 2-3 times per year, or as determined by the Chair.
+(18) Meetings of the Committee will be held quarterly, or as determined by the Chair.

 Top of Page